Welcome to the Camp Alliquippa Homepage!

 This site was established in fond memory of Alliquippa House, a summer camp which operated on the coast of Maine for 50 years until its closure in 1982.
 The site was launched in 2001 and is a collaboration of two former campers, Chuck Anderson ('76-77) and Mark Eisner ('73-80).

-The site has grown as we've heard from camp alumni, most of them from the time we were at Alliquippa.
+The site has grown as we've heard from camp alumni.
 We hope to hear from more of you, including those who were campers in earlier decades.
 We also hope people will send in photos to add to the galleries, along with their favorite camp memories, old issues of "Quipps," and other memorabilia.

-If you have something you would like to contribute, or if you just want to say hello, please contact Chuck at chuck.karachi@gmail.com or Mark at boss_alwi@yahoo.com.
+If you have something to contribute, please send it to Marc Anderson, the webmaster du jour, at webmaster@alliquippa.net or Mark Eisner at boss_alwi@yahoo.com.

 NEED A PLACE TO STAY IN SMALL POINT?
 The Small Point Club, on Seawall Beach, often has vacancies in June and early July.
 Contact Joan and Dan Peacock for more information, at jvpeacock@verizon.net."It's a beautiful spot for a reunion with old friends," writes Joan.